 &lt;sup>2 There is also evidence that an implied contract for individual representation existed between Touma and Mahdavi.
-Most notably, Mahdavi repeatedly emailed Touma regarding the discovery requests that pertained to the individual claims against him.
+Most notably, Mahdavi explained to Touma that he would need to appear at the arbitration because he was being sued in his individual capacity.
+Further, there are the emails from Mahdavi to Touma regarding the discovery requests related to the individual claims against him.
 However, for the reasons discussed below, it is the attorney-client relationship that existed between Touma and Griffith that is dispositive in the present case.